2nd Annual Employment Law Year in Review – 2023: New Cases and Laws (Recorded Package) (CA & Federal)

 Partner

-Rudy Exelrod Zieff & Lowe
+Rudy Exelrod Zieff & Lowe LLP

 John Mullan joined Rudy Exelrod Zieff & Lowe in 2002, and currently leads the class action practice group.
 He has a deep knowledge of state and federal employment laws, which protect workers from employers who do not provide proper compensation.
 John has successfully recovered tens of millions of dollars in unpaid wages for his clients from some of the largest employers in California.
 These class action lawsuits include allegations of unpaid wages, unpaid overtime wages, violations of meal and rest breaks, and gender discrimination.
 John frequently co-counsels large class action cases with other firms.